qanastek/sdialog/README.md

 - **[Documentation](https://sdialog.readthedocs.io)** - Full package documentation, including installation, API reference, usage guides, and advanced examples available.
 - **[API Reference](https://https://sdialog.readthedocs.io/en/latest/api/index.html):** See docstrings in the codebase for detailed documentation of all classes and functions.
 - **[Tutorials](https://github.com/idiap/sdialog/tree/main/tutorials):** Tutorials for hands-on examples as Jupyter Notebooks.

+## 🙏 Acknowledgments

+This work was supported by the EU Horizon 2020 project [ELOQUENCE](https://eloquenceai.eu/) (grant number 101070558).
+Additionally, this work was further improved and developed in the 2025 Jelinek Memorial Summer Workshop on Speech and Language Technologies ([JSALT 2025](https://jsalt2025.fit.vut.cz/)) as part of the work done by the ["Play your Part" research group](https://jsalt2025.fit.vut.cz/play-your-part).
+JSALT 2025 was, in turn, partially supported by Johns Hopkins University and the EU project ESPERANTO (grant number 101007666).

 ## 📝 License